 The United States is scheduled to launch the Ranger VI spacecraft to the moon on Thursday (30 January).

-The United States is scheduled to launch the Ranger VI spacecraft to the moon on Thursday (30 January).
+Background: The United States is scheduled to launch the Ranger VI spacecraft to the moon on Thursday (30 January).
 If all goes well, the Ranger VI will impact on the leading daylight quarter of the moon.

 It will send back to earth detailed photographs of the visible surface of the moon.
 Six videcon television cameras will take detailed photographs of the lunar surface.
 These photographs will be transmitted back to earth to the giant antenna at Goldstone, California (western U.S.).
 Some three thousand still pictures will transmitted if all goes well by the three wide angle and three telephoto cameras.